 The S-series predates all camera electronics and light meters.
 Asahi didn’t need to make room for a battery compartment or wiring for a light meter, and the associated needles and other parts to make such systems work.
 This means shooting with an S-series is a 100% manual process since the camera does nothing for you.
 While some might see this as a con, I think it is a blessing.
 It is this simple design that makes the S-series so reliable.
 Most meters in cameras from the 60s either don’t work, or aren’t accurate, so shooting with them is like having no light meter at all.

 I mentioned earlier that the control layout of the Sv set the standard for years to come.
 The fold out rewind knob is basically identical to every SLR made until the mid 1980s, and the speed selector is also where you would expect to see it on a 30 year younger camera.
 Speaking of the speed selector, you’ll notice that this camera has a T and a B mode.
-For those of you who may have never heard of “T” mode, its like “B” or “Bulb” mode in that it allows you to leave the shutter open for an indefinite amount of time, but unlike “B” mode where the shutter button must remain pressed for the duration of the shot, with “T” mode, one press of the shutter button opens the shutter, then you can let the button go and the shutter will stay open until you press the button a second time.
+For those of you who may have never heard of “T” mode, it is like “B” or “Bulb” mode in that it allows you to leave the shutter open for an indefinite amount of time, but unlike “B” mode where the shutter button must remain pressed for the duration of the shot, with “T” mode, one press of the shutter button opens the shutter, then you can let the button go and the shutter will stay open until you press the button a second time.
 This is really great for extended exposures if you do not have a shutter release cable.
 This is the only SLR I have with a “T” mode, and for me to find another model with this feature, I have to go back to my AGFA/Ansco B2 Commander or my Mercury II, both of which are from the 1940s.

 Having a cleanly designed and simple camera with nothing extra means there is nothing that gets in your way.
 The camera is extremely comfortable to hold and is light enough that having it hanging around your neck all day is not a chore.
 I looked up the weight of my Nikon D7000 DSLR and without the lens, it is 780 grams.
 That’s almost 200 grams heavier than the all-metal Pentax Sv which doesn’t have a single piece of plastic anywhere on it.